openvinotoolkit/openvino/docs/MO_DG/prepare_model/Additional_Optimizations.md

 *`--scale_values`*, *`--reverse_input_channels`*, and *`--layout`*.
 Based on these parameters, Model Optimizer generates IR with additionally inserted sub-graphs to perform the defined preprocessing.
 This preprocessing block can perform mean-scale normalization of input data, reverting data along channel dimension, and changing the data layout.
-The same functionality is also available in runtime, refer to the [Overview of Preprocessing API](../../OV_Runtime_UG/preprocessing_overview.md) for more information.
+See the following sections for details on the parameters, or the [Overview of Preprocessing API](../../OV_Runtime_UG/preprocessing_overview.md) for the same functionality in OpenVINO Runtime. for more information.

 ## Specifying Layout